-In fact, many variants have been proposed since White's 1980 paper, that seem to have better performance in finite samples, and most packages use one of the later solutions.
-The principle they are based on, however, is the original one.
+In fact, since White's 1980 paper many variants have been proposed, in which the middle matrix is where h_i is a number that is slightly larger than 1 (for $h_i = 1$, you go back to White's estimator).
+These seem to have better performance in finite samples, and most packages use one of the later solutions.
+In large samples, however, the difference is usually minimal.